c04ch1337/ctf_challenge_01/solutions_guide.md

         Retrieve the flag from flag10.txt: CTF{flag10_jwt_token}.

-Summary of Flags
+# Summary of Flags
-Flag	Vulnerability	Location	Hint CTF{flag1_sql_injection}	SQL Injection	/var/www/html/login.php	"The login page is vulnerable to SQL Injection.
+Flag	Vulnerability	Location	Hint

+CTF{flag1_sql_injection}	SQL Injection	/var/www/html/login.php	"The login page is vulnerable to SQL Injection.
 Can you bypass authentication to retrieve the flag?"

 CTF{flag2_hidden_directory}	Directory Traversal	/var/www/html/secret/flag2.txt	"Some directories are hidden.
 Can you find the one that holds the flag?"

 CTF{flag3_file_inclusion}	Local File Inclusion	/var/www/html/flag3.txt	"The search feature is acting strange.
 Can you exploit it to read sensitive files?"

 CTF{flag4_base64_encoded}	Base64 Encoding	/var/www/html/flag4.txt	"Something in the page source looks encoded.
 Can you decode it?"

 CTF{flag5_weak_security_header}	Misconfigured Security Headers	/var/www/html/admin/panel.php	"The admin panel has weak security headers.
 Can you exploit them to access the panel?"

 CTF{flag6_weak_password_hash}	Weak Password Hash	/var/www/html/flag6.txt	"A debug page has leaked a user's password hash.
 Can you crack it and log in to retrieve the flag?"

 CTF{flag7_command_injection}	Command Injection	/var/www/html/flag7.txt	"The admin panel has a command execution feature.
 Can you exploit it to retrieve the flag?"

 CTF{flag8_response_header}	Response Header Manipulation	/var/www/html/flag8.txt	"The server's response headers contain a hidden clue.
 Can you find it?"

 CTF{flag9_ssti_vulnerability}	Server-Side Template Injection	/var/www/html/flag9.txt	"The server is using a template engine.
 Can you inject malicious code?"

 CTF{flag10_jwt_token}	JWT Token Manipulation	/var/www/html/flag10.txt	"A JWT token is being used for authentication.
 Can you decode and exploit it?"

-This revised guide provides a comprehensive roadmap for obtaining all 10 flags in The Phantom App CTF Challenge.
-Each step is designed to help competitors understand and exploit the vulnerabilities effectively